dapplets/dapplets-near-example/README.md

 Let's study how this dapplet works and why Dapplets is a NEAR frendly platform.

-The goal of the example is to show interaction of NEAR and Dapplets.
-If it is your very first meeting with Dapplets we recommend you to try our [documentation.](https://docs.dapplets.org) It contains several exercises that explane how to create dapplets and adapters from simple to complex ones.
-We are highly recommend to go through the [ex01](https://docs.dapplets.org/docs/extra-button) and [ex04](https://docs.dapplets.org/docs/overlays) examples that describe how to create the simpliest dapplet and the dapplet with the overlay.
-The knowledges you'll get make easy to understand the current example.
+The goal of this example is to show the interaction between NEAR and Dapplets.
+If this is your first encounter with Dapplets we recommend trying our [documentation](https://docs.dapplets.org) first.
+It contains several exercises that explain how to create dapplets and adapters, from simple to complex ones.
+We highly recommend going through the [ex01](https://docs.dapplets.org/docs/extra-button) and [ex04](https://docs.dapplets.org/docs/overlays) examples that describe how to create the most basic dapplets and dapplets with an overlay.
+The knowledge you will get will make it easier to understand the current example.

 The initial code for this example is here: [exercise](https://github.com/dapplets/dapplets-near-example/tree/exercise)